Loading Now

 Development of Gut-Friendly Medications

 Furthermore, research aimed at developing medications that effectively manage health conditions while minimizing adverse effects on the gut microbiome is essential.
-This involves designing less disruptive drugs to beneficial bacteria or incorporating microbiome-supportive components within medications.
+This involves designing less disruptive drugs to beneficial bacteria or incorporating microbiome-supportive components into medications.

 Personalized Treatment Plans